 When examining the symptoms of codependency, it’s important to understand that a codependent relationship generally involves two parties: the codependent and the enabler.
 This differs significantly from a relationship in which a person is dependent on another.
 In the latter, the feelings of dependence may or may not have reciprocation; in a codependent relationship, the enabler is more than happy to accept the codependent’s behavior and sacrifice.

-Dependent relationships can be healthy; codependent relationships are not.
-Often, a codependent has no interests or feelings of worth outside the relationship.
+Whereas dependent relationships can be healthy, codependent relationships are not.
+Oftentimes, a codependent has no interests or feelings of worth outside the relationship.
 Extreme dedication to the enabler may cause the codependent to neglect other responsibilities, relationships, and even career.
 While most relationships involve some sort of dependency on another person, the codependent constructs an identity and life around that person.
-The enabler’s willingness to accept the behavior creates a cycle of codependence that can be difficult to stop without appropriate intervention.
+The enabler’s willingness to accept the behavior creates a cycle of codependence that can be difficult to alter without appropriate intervention.

 What Causes Codependency?

-Codependent adults often have incidence of childhood trauma or had difficult relationships with their parents of caregivers.
-Their learned behaviors often stem from the fact that they learned from their caregivers that their own needs were not important as others in their lives.
+Codependent adults often have incidence of childhood trauma or had difficult relationships with their parents or caregivers.
+Their learned behaviors often stem from learning from their caregivers that their own needs are not as important as those of others in their lives.
 The following have established connections to codependency:

 Dysfunctional family roles often tie into codependence.
-For example, an adult with codependency may have been told as a child that they were not important, and their feelings lacked validation from important adults.
+For example, adults with codependency may have been told as children that they were not important, and their feelings lacked validation from important adults.
 Codependent adults may have heard they were greedy or selfish if they tried to put their own needs first.

 Living with a Physically or Mentally Ill Family Member